School funding for regional and remote schools continues to grow

 Other financial support for regional and remote students

-The Government provided $20 million in 2019-20 for drought affected schools and students through the Special Circumstances Funding for non-government schools.
-This funding supports schools and families facing financial hardship due to ongoing drought conditions.
-The intent is to ensure that students continue to access education during emergencies, and in the case of the drought, particularly students from rural and remote areas.
-The program funds schools to provide fee relief and other services.
-Further information can be found at keeping kids from drought affected areas in childcare and schools.
+The government provided $20 million in 2019-20 for drought-affected schools and students through the Special Circumstances Funding for non-government schools.
+This funding supported schools and families facing financial hardship due to ongoing drought conditions.
+The intent was to ensure that students continued to access education during emergencies, and in the case of the drought, particularly students from rural and remote areas.
+The program funds provided schools with fee relief and other services.
+The funding was fully expended with payments made to eligible schools in February 2020.
+Further information can be found at 2019-20 Drought Relief - funding for non-government schools - Department of Education, Skills and Employment, Australian Government (dese.gov.au).From July 2020, the Choice and Affordability fund supports schools and students impacted by special circumstances or in priority areas.
+Further information relating to the Choice and Affordability Fund can be found at What is the Choice and Affordability Fund Fact Sheet.

 Other supports to boost education in regional and remote Australian schools

-The Government has committed $21.2 million to establish the High Achieving Teachers Program to support the recruitment of high achievers into teaching, specifically in regional, rural and low socio-economic schools.
+The government has committed $28.7 million over five years to establish the High Achieving Teachers Program to support the recruitment of high achievers into teaching, specifically in regional, rural and low socio-economic schools.

-The Government has also recently committed an additional $15 million for Teach for Australia to train more high achieving teachers and high quality school leaders in rural, remote or disadvantaged schools.
-This includes $7.5 million under the Future Leaders Program (FLP).
-Teach For Australia (TFA) will design and implement a pilot program to give aspiring leaders in regional, rural and remote schools the skills to meet the specific leadership challenges in their schools.
+The government has also committed an additional $15 million for Teach For Australia (TFA) to train more high achieving teachers and high quality school leaders in rural, remote or disadvantaged schools.
+This includes $7.5 million under the Future Leaders Program (FLP) pilot.
+The FLP pilot is designed to give aspiring leaders in regional, rural and remote schools the skills to meet the specific leadership challenges in their schools.
 This will lift the quality of leadership in regional, rural and remote schools as well as help program participants to fill higher leadership positions in the future, including school principals.
-The pilot will operate for two years in 2021–22, with development of the program and recruitment of participants to take place in 2020.
-More information can be found at www.education.gov.au/quality-teaching.
+The pilot is currently operating for two years from 2021 to 2022.
+More information can be found on the Teaching and School Leadership page.